Crying in the Club: Live performances

 Cabello performed the song live for the first time at the 2017 Billboard Music Awards on May 21.
 The singer started her performance by singing "I Have Questions" before transitioning into "Crying in the Club".
 Wearing sparkly gold attire, Cabello danced amid male backup dancers and drummers as fires burned behind them.
 The singer also performed the song on Britain's Got Talent on May 31, and at the 2017 iHeartRadio Much Music Video Awards on June 18.
 Cabello delivered a "stripped-back" acoustic rendition on The Tonight Show Starring Jimmy Fallon on June 22.
 Idolator's Mike Wass considered it "her best live performance yet."

 She also included the song as a part of her setlist as an opening act on Bruno Mars' 24K Magic World Tour.

 Cover versions

-Niall Horan performed the song as a pop-rock jam on guitar for his Flicker World Tour in Killarney, Ireland.
-Cabello shared a fan-filmed video of his live cover on Twitter while expressing her appreciation.
-It was nominated by iHeartRadio Music Awards in 2019 for Best Cover Song.
+Niall Horan performed the song as a pop-rock jam on guitar during his Flicker World Tour.
+It received nomination from the iHeartRadio Music Awards in 2019 for Best Cover Song.